Vulkan Support on Jetson Linux

 More information about the loader is available here: Vulkan Loader

-Canonical provides a specific version of the loader with each LTS release and it is not upgraded frequently.
+Canonical provides a specific version of the loader with each Ubuntu LTS release and it is not upgraded frequently.
 This limits the Vulkan driver’s ability to support the latest API version.
-To address this, NVIDIA now provides a compatible loader version along with the BSP release.
+To address this, NVIDIA now provides a compatible loader version along with each Jetson Linux release.
 This ensures applications can use the latest supported Vulkan API version.

 The Vulkan Loader can also be built on the device using the following steps: